'The Stranger': meet the cast of Netflix’s new binge-worthy mystery-thriller

 Played by: Shaun Dooley

 In a world where trustworthy friends are hard to come by, you really need pals like salt-of-the-earth P.E. teacher Doug.
-Introduced as Adam and Corinne’s longtime neighbour, the grinning dad has a much more complex character arc than you’d think on first meeting.
+Introduced as Adam and Corinne’s longtime neighbour, the grinning dad has a more complex character arc than you’d expect on first meeting.

 What they say: “He’s not a sporty guy and he’s not very good at football either.
 So it was really funny [during the football match scene] and I tend to think I’m quite good at football but I had to be crap for this.
 But I’m like a kid, I’m like a dog with a ball.
 I still think I’m 18 in my head when I’m not.
 So I set off like, ‘Come on!’ and then I’m knackered within about four feet.
-There was a lot of fun on this job.”
+There was a lot of fun on this job.” – Shaun Dooley

 ‘The Stranger’ arrives on Netflix on January 31